bediger4000/bitops/README.md

 and the bitwise-and operation.

 This may be what the interviewer wants to find out.
-If so, this is a good problem.
 If the interviewer wants to see some programming, this is not a good problem for a job interview.

+I still think that wanting a job candidate to remember bitwise stunts in a stressful job interview is too much.
+Also, the "medium" rating isn't deserved if you know the trick, but if you don't know the trick, this is a very difficult problem.